 Participation in the program is typically on a departmental basis, such as a Computer Science or Electrical Engineering department, but schools with multiple departments that wish to enroll may also purchase a campus subscription.

-VMware works closely with Kivuto Solutions to provide every participating organization with a customized web portal that provides authorized users with self-service capability to download software and license keys.
+VMware works closely with Kivuto Solutions to provide every participating organization with a customized web portal that provides authorized users with the self-service capability to download software and license keys.

 - Unlimited downloads of our most popular products, with renewable 365-day fully functional licenses (limited to a single license key per product, per user)